cupcakearmy/autorestic/docs/md/location/docker.md

 # Docker

-Since version 0.13 autorestic supports docker volumes directly, without needing them to be mounted to the host filesystem.
+autorestic supports docker volumes directly, without needing them to be mounted to the host filesystem.

+> Available since version 0.13

 Let see an example.